-As part of corporate sustainability initiatives, Wema Bank Plc is concerned about the impact of the bank and its stakeholders’ activities on the environment.
-We have ensured environmental quality through our various initiatives.
-It is our way of preserving the future and making the environment a suitable place to operate, not just for us but for shareholders, employees, their children and generations to come.
-Our business thrives on these ecological resources hence, as a strategy, we have continued to implement eﬃcient measures to reduce the negative impact of our environmental and social footprint at our business locations.
+Our environment plays a significant role in shaping our business practices.
+Ensuring environmental quality is key for us at Wema bank.
+It is our way of preserving the future and making the environment a suitable place to operate, not just for us but for stakeholders, employees, their children and generations to come.
+Our business thrives on these ecological resources, hence, as a strategy, we have continued to implement eﬃcient measures to reduce the negative impact of our environmental and social footprint at our business locations.

 The Bank partnered with an environmentally conscious organization to clean ‘’Kid's Beach Garden’’ in Lekki.
 The objective of the initiative was to clean the beach of the debris (bottles, plastic bowls and bags, bottle covers, tyres, ropes, discarded clothing) left by previous visitors and recycle them into useful items.
 Members of staﬀ volunteered to clean and the items gathered were recycled into nice keepsakes for some of our branches and the Head Oﬃce.

 We recognize that decreasing the use of paper helps to protect valuable natural resources, reduction in carbon footprint and a form of cost- savings.
 We have reduced paper usage by 90% whilst also reducing our carbon footprint and improving operational efficiency.
 During the year, the bank embarked on a campaign to further reduce the use of paper in our daily operations.
 This campaign was tagged “Paperlympics” and aided by Purpleworks, our electronic correspondence and document management system.

 As a Bank, we have recognized the importance of responsible disposal and management of waste and we aim to reduce the volume of plastics and other recyclables that go into the landfill from the Bank.